 She is currently finishing her PhD on deconstructing literacy and numeracy expectations and analysing the invisible power relations they are embedded in.

-Trustee – Linda Jarlskog (Sweden)
+Trustee and webmaster – Linda Jarlskog (Sweden)

 Linda Jarlskog, is an adult educator in mathematics, physics and chemistry.
 Her current workplace is Komvux, Lund, located in southern Sweden.
 Her interest in teaching maths has grown stronger with the years.
 Before Linda went on to teach she devoted herself to solid state physics.
 In addition to teaching Linda writes her first textbook in mathematics.
 The teaching material is aimed toward adult learners with a foreign first language studying basic math.
 In addition to her interest in teaching mathematics Linda dedicates a lot to art.

 Judy Larsen is an associate professor at the University of the Fraser Valley where she teaches mathematics upgrading courses as well as courses designed for prospective mathematics teachers.
 As a doctoral candidate at Simon Fraser University, she currently pursues research into the generative possibilities of community spaces related to mathematics education, including those within social media settings.
 She is also deeply interested in environments that occasion mathematical thinking, the role of autonomy in mathematics classrooms, affective aspects of learning mathematics, and mathematics teacher professional learning.
 She actively participates in the online mathematics education community via Twitter at @JudyLarsen3 and hosts a website at judylarsen.ca.